malcome/Lua4Lazarus/README.md

 * Sample of using data base(TDbf).
 * Sample of using ActiveX.
 * Sample of using extension module in Lua.
-* Sample of using thread.
+* Sample of using multithread.
 * Sample of printing a report with drawing PDF.

 ##Contribution